swetha-001/RFM_Analysis_sql/README.md

 # RFM Analysis of Sales Data in SQL
-In this project, a sales dataset was explored, and customer segmentation analysis was conducted using SQL and Tableau.
+In this project, a sales dataset of a company that sells scale models was explored, and customer segmentation analysis was conducted using SQL and Tableau.
 The analysis provided insights into various aspects of the sales data, such as sales by product line, sales by year, sales by deal size, the best month for sales per year, and product line sales in the best month.
 Additionally, RFM (Recency, Frequency, Monetary) analysis was applied to segment customers based on their past purchase behavior.

 # Resources Needed
 The project required the following resources:

 a.
-Data: A sales dataset was utilized, with the file provided in the project repository.
+Data: A sales dataset from kaggle was utilized, with the file provided in the project repository.

 b.
 Tableau: Tableau Public was installed to facilitate visualization and dashboard creation.